Expense Tracker

 Keep the plan honest as life happens

-Add one-off costs, update actual amounts, mark items paid, and use the month views to see what is still realistic.
+Add one-off costs, update actual amounts, mark items paid, and use the month views to see what is still realistic before the month gets away from you.

 Start Fast